 Please go to Make an Order/Commissions to find out more information.

 Where are you based?

 I am based in Gloucestershire.

 All the photos on my website and social media are photographed by me unless stated.

-Can I watch you do taxidermy/Can I visit your studio?
+Can I watch you do taxidermy/can I visit your studio/workshop?

 Where are your prices?

 Yes, I take restorative work on a case by case basis.

 I specialise in restoring habitats and recasing old taxidermy.

 Do you have a shop/showroom?